Updated on January 4, 2021 by Lyric Fergusson

 (Best quality — $$$)

-Why it’s great: This is a huge sled with two individual seats.
-It has two thick rubber inner tubes with a commercial grade cover.
-It also has a heavy duty, vinyl bottom that makes for a super fast and smooth ride.
-Each seat has its own set of handles and it has a long, reinforced tow strap.
+Why it’s great: These are big sleds with thick rubber inner tubes with a commercial grade cover.
+It also has a heavy duty, vinyl bottom that makes for a super fast and smooth ride. .
 It also has UV and wear protection, so this sled should last a lifetime.

 Keep in mind: You’ll need an air pump to blow this one up before you can use it.